Marked Improvement In Balochistans Civic Life As Govt Takes Multiple Initiatives - UrduPoint

 Boom in business activities coupled with better communication facilities, education and health infrastructure is marking a new era of development in the province where once the life was not as same as in rest of the country.

-Balochistan's dwellers while talking to APP on Sunday expressed confidence in the Jam Kamal led government and hoped that the province would soon serve as an engine of growth for the country's economy.
+Balochistan's dwellers while talking to APP, expressed confidence in the Jam Kamal led government and hoped that the province would soon serve as an engine of growth for the country's economy.

 An official of Balochistan Chamber of Commerce Sikandar Khan said economic activities in the province had increased manifold due to improvement in the road infrastructure, opening of new trade terminals at different border points, foreign direct investment in its export potential sectors, establishment of economic and industrial zones and above all, promotion of research in agriculture and livestock sectors.